Enorneze

 | kaeruun | CaeCuuC | holiness (abstract noun) |

-The page's Kaervor / Kaervora / Kaeree / Kaerë / Kaeril cluster is this system; it is now formal.
-The four-case suffix system above remains valid (Classical Arabic likewise marks case with -u / -a / -i).
+The Kaervor / Kaervora / Kaeree / Kaerë / Kaeril cluster follows this system and belongs to the formal register.
+The four-case suffix system marks case with the vowels -u / -a / -i.

 Word order